On ADMM in Deep Learning: Convergence and Saturation-Avoidance: ADMM for Deep Sigmoid Nets

 where $V_0 = X$.
 From \eqref{Eq:kkt-cond}, the KKT point of problem \eqref{Eq:dnn-L2-admm-reg} exactly fits these nonlinear constraints.
 Moreover, given a KKT point $(\{W_i^*\}_{i=1}^N, \{V_i^*\}_{i=1}^N, \{\Lambda_i^*\}_{i=1}^N)$ of \eqref{Eq:dnn-L2-admm-reg}, substituting the last five equations into the first three equations of \eqref{Eq:kkt-cond} shows that $\{W_i^*\}_{i=1}^N$ is also a stationary point of the original DNN training model \eqref{Eq:dnn-L2-org}.

-{\bf Remark 2: More general activations:} As presented in Theorem \ref{Thm:global-generic} in Appendix \ref{app:ADMM-GenericDNN}, the convergence results in Theorem \ref{Thm:Conv-ADMM-sigmoid} still hold for a class of twice differentiable activations such as the hyperbolic tangent activation with different constants $L_0, L_1$ and $L_2$ involved in ${\mathbb L}(\cdot)$ as defined in \eqref{Eq:Lipschitz-constant}.
-Actually, the approximation result yielded in Theorem \ref{theorem:app} can be also easily extended to a class of twice differentiable activations.
+{\bf Remark 2: More general activations:} As presented in Theorem \ref{Thm:global-generic} in Appendix \ref{app:ADMM-GenericDNN}, the convergence results in Theorem \ref{Thm:Conv-ADMM-sigmoid} still hold for a general class of smooth activations such as the hyperbolic tangent activation as studied in \citep{Lin-CFN2019}.
+Actually, the approximation result yielded in Theorem \ref{theorem:app} can be also easily extended to a class of twice differentiable sigmoid-type activations.